-- Trend groundwater monitoring for nitrate concentrations to track general aquifer conditions over multiple years; - Target research to directly help the agricultural community to maintain and/or improve yields while simultaneously decreasing A/R ratio on individual fields; - Analysis of reported values on a multiple-year basis to inform agricultural community of progress and sharpen improvement efforts. - 53.
-The United States Department of Agriculture Natural Resources Conservation Service (NRCS) administers a number of programs related to water quality.
+Analysis of reported values on a multiple-year basis to inform agricultural community of progress and sharpen improvement efforts.

+- 52. The United States Department of Agriculture Natural Resources Conservation Service (NRCS) administers a number of programs related to water quality.
 NRCS can provide technical assistance to growers and has identified practices that are protective of the environment and are feasible in an agricultural setting.
 The NRCS Environmental Quality Incentives Program (EQIP) provides cost share assistance for management practice installation.
 The NRCS has also provided assistance with research of management practice effectiveness.
-The third-party and its Members are encouraged to utilize the information and resources available through the NRCS to meet the requirements of this Order. - 54.
-The Central Valley Water Board will continue to work cooperatively with the other state agencies to identify and leverage their efforts.
+The third-party and its Members are encouraged to utilize the information and resources available through the NRCS to meet the requirements of this Order. - 53.
+The Central Valley Water Board will continue to work cooperatively with the other local, State, and federal agencies to identify and leverage their efforts.